The Iron Man: The Musical by Pete Townshend

-The Iron Man: The Musical by Pete Townshend, released in 1989, is an adaptation of Ted Hughes' story The Iron Man, produced and largely composed and performed by Pete Townshend of The Who.
+The Iron Man: The Musical by Pete Townshend is the sixth solo studio album by Pete Townshend of The Who, released in 1989 as a concept album adaptation of Ted Hughes' story The Iron Man.
 It also stars Roger Daltrey, Deborah Conway, John Lee Hooker, and Nina Simone.
-It is Townshend's fifth studio album.

-The three then-surviving original members of The Who (Daltrey, John Entwistle, and Townshend) performed as a group in two songs, "Dig" and "Fire", although the latter was a cover of The Crazy World of Arthur Brown's hit.
+The three then-surviving original members of The Who (Roger Daltrey, John Entwistle, and Townshend) performed as a group in two songs, "Dig" and "Fire", although the latter was a cover of The Crazy World of Arthur Brown's hit.
 (The Who would later perform "Dig" live during their 1989 reunion tour.)